 Start with 1/2 level teaspoon, twice daily.
-Add to an empty cup, then stir with a fork as you gradually add room temperature liquid.
+Just stir into moist foods with breakfast and dinner.
+Or, add to an empty cup, then stir with a fork as you gradually add room temperature liquid.
 Let rest for a minute, then stir again to completely dissolve.

 Does not dissolve well in boiling hot or ice cold liquids, but once fiber is liquified you can boil or chill beverage.
 Or, stir into any moist food.